Online Work: Slate Magazine

 Slate CMSGutenberg Content Management System

-We make regular updates to publishing functionality through Slate’s CMS, known as Gutenberg, to facilitate easier publishing and site maintenance for Slate’s editors.
-In 2007 I initiated a code cleanup that reduced page-load time on the site by an average of more than 1.5 seconds.
+The Slate development team made regular updates to publishing functionality through Slate‘s CMS, known as Gutenberg, to facilitate easier publishing and site maintenance for Slate‘s editors.
+In 2007 I initiated a code cleanup that reduced page-load time on the site by an average of more than 66%.

 The FrayThe Fray 2007 Redesign